logistics career paths

 Transportation and logistics is a critical aspect of supply chain management.
 Similar to supply chain management career paths, logistics career paths can also be quite expansive.
 When speaking in terms of supply chain, logistics is the movement of materials from point of origin to point of consumption.
 Everything in between these points needs to be highly managed and optimized.

-If you’re considering or beginning a career in transportation and logistics you may find that it’s overwhelming to gain a comprehensive understanding of the myriad logistics career paths to choose from and ultimately decide where to build your career.
-We’ve put together a high-level overview of the various career paths that exist within the field of transportation and logistics.
+If you’re considering or beginning a career in transportation and logistics you may find that it’s overwhelming to gain a comprehensive understanding of the myriad logistics jobs to choose from and ultimately decide where to build your career.
+We’ve put together a high-level overview of the various career paths that exist in the logistics industry that can quickly advance your knowledge of supply chain management.
 This should help you better understand what to consider when evaluating and selecting the best career path for you.

 For you employers looking to hire logistics talent, be sure that you’re working with a specialized recruiter.
 The field is advancing rapidly and much too nuanced to not work with a logistics & supply chain recruiter.

-If you’re considering careers in logistics in 2023/2024, it’s wise to pursue and familiarize yourself with the rise in technological tools that are becoming more prevalent in logistics.
+If you’re looking for logistics jobs in 2024, it’s wise to pursue and familiarize yourself with the rise in technological tools that are becoming more prevalent in logistics.
 Automation and real time tracking are becoming industry standard.
 You may have a skill set that’s transferable into supply chain and you don’t even know it!
 So don’t hesitate to pursue things like logistics or even procurement career paths.

 What is Transportation and Logistics?